From Editor to Dense Geometry Estimator: Introduction

 Motivated by this intuition, we systematically analyze the fine-tuning process of the image editing models versus their generative counterparts.
 Our analysis reveals that the features of editing models are inherently aligned with geometric structures, and the fine-tuning process only requires to ``refine" and ``focus" this perceptual ability for dense estimation tasks.
 In contrast, although generative models can gradually acquire this capability from scratch, this process leads to substantial feature reshaping and cannot fundamentally bridge this gap (Sec.~\ref{sec:analysis}).
 Therefore, in this paper, we explore this editing option and propose \textbf{From Editor to Estimator (FE2E)} (Fig.~\ref{fig:pipeline}), a diffusion transformer (DiT) model built upon the current SoTA editor Step1X-Edit~\citep{step}, along with a fine-tuning protocol to adapt it for dense geometry prediction tasks.

 However, the direct adaptation of an image editing model for geometric dense prediction is often suboptimal, due to the inherent differences between the two tasks.
-First, compared to editing, the dense geometry prediction is more deterministic, as only one unique ground-truth (GT) exists.
-Our analysis of Step1X-Edit reveals that its training objectives—predicting \textit{instantaneous velocity}\footnote{velocity denotes the direction and speed of transformation that ``change input to output", see Sec.~\ref{sec:preliminaries}}—are only tailored for indeterminate tasks and will introduce errors in dense prediction.
-Based on this observation, we reformulate the training objective as a \textit{consistent velocity}$^1$ and set a fixed starting point for stable training.
-Second, image editing models like Step1X-Edit are typically trained with BF16 precision, which is sufficient for RGB outputs, whereas dense geometry prediction tasks like depth estimation demand much higher numerical precision.
+First, geometry prediction is more deterministic as only one unique ground-truth (GT) exists.
+Therefore, we analyze the flow matching loss of Step1X-Edit and extend the deterministic prediction~\citep{lotus} to this paradigm, reformulating the original \textit{instantaneous velocity} training objective to \textit{consistent velocity} and setting a fixed starting point for stable training.
+Second, image editing models like Step1X-Edit are typically trained with BF16 precision, which is sufficient for RGB outputs, whereas depth estimation demands much higher numerical precision.
 This discrepancy does not occur in previously adopted foundation models like Stable Diffusion v1.5/v2, which offer FP32 checkpoints.
 To address this limitation and improve computational efficiency, we analyze the GT quantization strategies and adopt a logarithmic quantization to alleviate precision-related artifacts.

-After adapting the editor, we now focus on its role as an estimator.
-In this paper, we select two primary geometry prediction tasks: zero-shot depth estimation and normal estimation, to validate FE2E's effectiveness.
-Depth and normal both contribute to a unified geometric representation, and joint estimation can leverage their potential connections.
-Unlike GeoWizard\citep{geowizard} that introduces additional cross-attention and switchers, we observe that the global attention mechanism of DiT can be repurposed to perform joint estimation of depth and surface normals in a single forward pass, incurring virtually no additional computational cost.
-This design allows the supervisory signals from both tasks to interact, enhancing the overall performance.
+Third, we take advantage of the parallel output in DiT-based editing models, and reformulate it as a joint estimation with no additional computational cost.